iorchard/pbos-ansible/README-offline.rst

    # Warn: Do not edit below if you are not an expert.  #
    ######################################################

-If there is no internet connection, offline variable should be set to true and you should set up a local repo.
+The offline variable should be set to true and you should set up the local_repo_url variable.

 Check the connectivity to all nodes.::